Rule 1: AA/NA Attendance and Sponsorship

 Rule 8: Prescription and Other Medications

 All medications are subject to management approval.
-Prohibited medications include, but are not limited to, any type of narcotic medication, tranquilizers, benzodiazepines, opiates, amphetamines, and opioid maintenance therapy (suboxone/buprenorphine, methadone).
+Prohibited medications include, but are not limited to, any type of narcotic medication, tranquilizers, benzodiazepines, opiates, amphetamines, and opioid replacement therapy (suboxone/buprenorphine, methadone).

 Residents are REQUIRED to take ALL medications AS PRESCRIBED or AS INDICATED on the label.
 The Welcome House is NOT responsible for the resident(s) medical or pharmaceutical care.